tds333/stdconfigparser/docu/description.rst

 super elegant solution to provide and describe default values.

 One possible way is to have an option at the parser for it.
 But I want to have one standard way and not two ways.
-So I decided it is there.
+So I decided if you enable it there is one specified format for it.
-After this the decision for the format was really easy.
 We use simply the extended interpolation format of Python configparser module.
 Interpolation for the configuration is simple a replace "this by that" at access time.
 It is not like a template at parsing time.
 Really when you access the key the replacement is done every time again when you access the key.
 No cache